 Do you have trouble with packing lightly?
 You may find my essential packing tips and tricks helpful.

-As this is my favourite feature of the cabin case I wanted to write more in depth about it – I did not realise how how handy this was until I actually used it.
+As this is my favourite feature of the cabin case I wanted to write more in-depth about it – I did not realise how handy this was until I actually used it.

-The Travel Hack cabin bag has built in hand bag compartment at the top of the case and separate from the main case compartment.
+The Travel Hack cabin bag has built-in handbag compartment at the top of the case and separates from the main case compartment.
 Meaning you can quickly and easily slip your handbag inside at the gate and not be worried about facing any additional charges.
 It meant I had quick access to my phone, passport and boarding pass at all times.
-I also found it had enough space for my DSLR, meaning if I wanted to I could easily pull it out for a photo and not worry about having to rearranging my whole case again.
+I also found it had enough space for my DSLR, meaning if I wanted to I could easily pull it out for a photo and not worry about having to rearrange my whole case again.

 As I previously said, I believe this feature alone sets the Travel Hack cabin bag apart as one of the best women’s cabin cases currently on the market and with airlines becoming my stringent I can only see it coming more useful.